-We measure stock options and other stock-based awards granted to employees based on their fair value on the grant date and recognize compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective award.
+We measure stock options granted based on their fair value on the grant date and recognize compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective award.
 We apply the straight-line method of expense recognition to all awards with service-based vesting conditions.
+For stock-based awards granted to non-employees, compensation expense is recognized over the period during which services are rendered by such non-employees until completed.